-However, if you’re in the mood for something more meaty, try Tai O’s famous Husband!
-As confusing as the name sounds, it’s in fact a shrimp and pork pizza-roll.
+However, if you’re in the mood for something meatier, try Tai O’s famous Husband!
+As confusing as the name sounds, it’s just a shrimp and pork pizza roll.

 The Tai O Market is more than just food stalls.
-What it’s really famous for is dried seafood, especially the traditional salted fish.
+It’s famous for its dried seafood, especially the traditional salted fish.
 No wonder the whole market has a very strong fish smell!